shrinerb/shrine/doc/refile.md

+---
-# Shrine for Refile Users
+title: Shrine for Refile Users
+---

 This guide is aimed at helping Refile users transition to Shrine, and it consists of three parts: